Soccer mom

-The term soccer mom broadly refers to an American, middle-class, suburban woman who spends a significant amount of her time transporting her school-age children to youth sporting events or other activities, whether or not they are soccer related.
+Soccer mom is a term that broadly refers to an American, Canadian, or Australian, middle-class, suburban woman who spends a significant amount of her time transporting school-age children to youth sporting events or other activities (whether or not they are soccer related).
 It came into widespread use during the 1996 United States presidential election and over time has come to take on an unfavorable connotation.

 History

 The phrase "soccer mom" generally refers to a married, American, middle-class woman who lives in the suburbs and has school-age children.
 She is sometimes portrayed in the media as busy or overburdened and driving a minivan or SUV.
 She is also described as putting the interests of her family, and most importantly her children, ahead of her own.
 The phrase derives from the literal, specific description of a mother who transports and watches her children play soccer.
 It was also used in names of organizations of mothers who raised money to support their children's soccer teams.